J. Rieger & Co.: Products

 Rieger's Kansas City Whiskey is the first product developed and released by J. Rieger & Co. after Prohibition.
 Kansas City Whiskey is a blend of sourced products: Straight Bourbon Whiskey, Light Corn Whiskey, and Straight Rye Whiskey, all aged at least 4 years, as well as a small amount of 15 year old Oloroso Sherry from the Williams & Humbert Bodega.
 It is bottled at 92 proof.

-Rieger's Midwestern Dry Gin is a London Dry style gin made from a wheat spirit base and incorporates five botanicals: Juniper, Licorice root, Cardamom, Coriander, and Orange Peel.
+Rieger's Midwestern Dry Gin is a London Dry style gin made from a wheat spirit base and incorporates five botanicals: Juniper, Licorice root, Angelica Root, Coriander, and Orange Peel.
 The recipe for Midwestern Dry Gin was developed by Tom Nichol, former Master Distiller of Tanqueray.

 Caffè Amaro is blend of a traditional Amaro with cold brew coffee.
 Caffè Amaro is characterized by its bitter, slightly sweet flavor which stems from the use of botanicals, herbs, and cane syrup.
 Caffè Amaro is a collaborative spirit with Kansas City-based coffee roasters, Thou Mayest, who selects a single origin coffee roast to make a cold brew coffee that is used to cut the Amaro spirit base to proof.
 The product spends a brief amount of time in barrel.

 Rieger's Midwestern Premium Vodka is made from 100% Wheat Neutral Grain Spirit.
 The product is given a final distillation in a 750-gallon copper pot still, and carbon-filtered.

 Left For Dead is a spirit distilled entirely from Kansas City-based Boulevard Brewing Company beer, with each batch being made from a different Boulevard product, or multiple beers in some cases, which would have otherwise been discarded.
 The final product is bottled at 89 proof, a nod to 1989, the year Boulevard was founded.

 In July 2023, the company released their first canned cocktail named after the Electric Park District, a historic district in Kansas City, made with Rieger's vodka.